sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Line numbers on paragraphs
+Short desc    : Line numbers on paragraphs
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Adds line numbers to selected paragraphs with reference
+Descript     : Adds line numbers to selected paragraphs with reference
              : possible through the LaTeX \ref and \pageref cross reference
              : mechanism.
 Line numbering may be extended to footnote lines,
              : using the fnlineno package.